markonikolas/funky-headline/README.md

 # Funky Headline

 A simple template for Gutenberg blocks.
+Has built in environment with @wordpress/env, uses @wordpress/scripts for building assets, as well as linting capabilities.